-Activists rally against hate on Charlottesville anniversary
+Heavy security as Charlottesville anniversary weekend opens

 On Wednesday, Gov. Ralph Northam and the city both declared states of emergency, citing the “potential impacts of events” in Charlottesville during the anniversary weekend.
 The state’s declaration allocates $2 million in state funds and authorizes the Virginia National Guard to assist in security efforts.

-The city is closing downtown streets and public parks and restricting access to a downtown “security area,” where visitors are prohibited from wearing masks or carrying certain items, including skateboards, catapults, glass bottles, bats and knives.
+The city closed downtown streets and public parks and restricted access to a downtown “security area,” where visitors were prohibited from wearing masks or carrying certain items, including skateboards, catapults, glass bottles, bats and knives.

 Virginia State Police Superintendent Gary Settle said more than 700 state police will be activated during the weekend.

 For the complete AP coverage marking one year since the rally in Charlottesville, visit https://apnews.com/tag/CharlottesvilleAYearLater